 Think about what the ultimate goal of the experience is going to be.
 Make sure that the AR experience is adding value to the promotion of the product or to the customer.
 The user experience and narrative needs to be good and the overall narrative of the AR experience should sit well within the product and the promotion of the product.
 Make sure that the experience does not get lost.

-Product Marketing Manager, Zappar
+Customer Success Manager, Zappar